 Clipping Culture

 Clipping Culture runs 10B+ aggregate raw views with a celebrity-heavy clipper roster (BBNO$, Selena, Russ, Zedd) and press coverage in Forbes, Variety, and Business Insider.
-Strongest fit for music, celebrity, and lifestyle brands distributing inside the celebrity creator network.
+Strongest fit for music, celebrity, and lifestyle brands distributing inside the celebrity clipper network.
 Pricing is per-campaign and not publicly disclosed.
 The qualification denominator is not publicly documented.
 Audit reporting is dashboard-count level, not per-view ledger.
 FORKOFF vs Clipping Culture at /vs-clipping-culture.

 Lumina Clippers